 As a passionately dedicated teacher, Tommaso Juglaris sometimes jeopardized his health in imparting everything he possibly could to his pupils.
 But his reward was a bevy of students who loved and cherished him.
 Above and beyond his sheer skill with figural drawing and his knowledge of the European art tradition, Juglaris was appreciated for his pragmatic approach to art and the good example of his own discipline at the easel.

 Among the ranks of Juglaris’s students were Henry Hammond Gallison, Edward Wilbur Dean Hamilton, Augustus W. Buhler, Sears Gallagher, and Childe Hassam.
 Gallison ended up closely collaborating with Juglaris on the decoration for America’s oldest public library in Franklin, Massachusetts, where his landscape paintings still hang displayed.
 Meanwhile, Hamilton, who studied with Juglaris at the Rhode Island School of Design, gained attention as a painter of the “Boston School” with his varied portraits and landscape scenes.
-Buhler, who took lessons from Juglaris at the Boston Art Club, became known for his iconic paintings of Cape Anne fisherman.
-One of his mariner paintings, Man at the Wheel, not only inspired the sculpted Gloucester Fisherman’s Memorial, They That Go Down to the Sea, but also the trademark for Gorton’s of Gloucester, a seafood company which owns the painting.
+Buhler, who took lessons from Juglaris at the Boston Art Club, became known for his iconic paintings of Cape Anne fishermen.
+One of his mariner paintings, Man at the Wheel, not only inspired the sculpted Gloucester Fishermen’s Memorial, They That Go Down to the Sea, but also the trademark for Gorton’s of Gloucester, a seafood company which owns the painting.
 Even more eminent is Sears Gallagher, a master etcher and watercolorist, who both studied and worked in Juglaris’s Boston studio.
 His etchings are represented in the collections of the Smithsonian American Art Museum, the Metropolitan Museum of Art, and the Boston Museum of Fine Arts.
-Most famous of Juglaris’s students is Childe Hassam, who emerged as a leading American Impressionist and continues to be internationally celebrated for “rain-swept city scenes, glorious seaside gardens, exquisite women, and stirring flag-lined streets.”
-(Adelson et al, Childe Hassam: Impressionist)
+Most famous of Juglaris’s students is Childe Hassam, who emerged as a leading Impressionist and, in the words of art historians Warren Adelson, Jay Cantor, and William Gerdits, continues to be celebrated for “rain-swept city scenes, glorious seaside gardens, exquisite women, and stirring flag-lined streets.”

 Recounting his own days as a student artist, Sears Gallagher credited Juglaris with providing “the severest training in drawing.”
 Likewise, forty years after the fact, Childe Hassam fondly remembered Juglaris as “an Italian painter who came over…a pleasant blonde Italian.”
 Reflecting back on those days in 1884, Hassam recalled “always drawing from life under Juglaris” at the Boston Art Club, where he “worked steadily” in his class.